-For information regarding specific courses and requirements to complete the global studies minor, or to apply for a Global Studies Scholarship, see the web site at http://marian.edu/lfcgs or contact the LFCGS director, Pierre Atlas, Ph.D., at 317.955.6336 or at patlas@marian.edu, or Vickie Carson, Centers Assistant at 317.955.6132 or vcarson@marian.edu.
+For information regarding specific courses and requirements to complete the global studies minor, or to apply for a Global Studies Scholarship, see the web site at http://marian.edu/lfcgs or contact the LFCGS director, Adrianna Ernstberger, Ph.D. at aernstberger@marian.edu or by phone at 317.955.6522 or Vickie Carson, Centers Assistant at vcarson@marian.edu or by phone at 317.955.6132.